mutablelogic/go-client/README.md

 * `OptTextStreamCallback(func(TextStreamCallback) error)` allows you to set a callback function to process a streaming text response of type `text/event-stream`.
 See below for more details.
+* `OptJsonStreamCallback(func(any) error)` allows you to set a callback for JSON streaming responses.
+The callback should have the signature `func(any) error`.
+See below for more details.

 ## Authentication